Eli Lilly’s third quarter earnings miss and forecast cut lead to sharp stock drop

 Leerink Partners analyst David Risinger said separately that although Lilly’s results were disappointing, he is keeping his “outperform” rating on the stock.
 He noted that Lilly “is just getting started in commercializing obesity products globally.”

+Company leaders also said that versions of tirzepatide, the active ingredient behind Mounjaro and Zepbound, made by compounding pharmacies didn't have a huge financial impact on the company but posed a safety concern.

+Lilly also said Wednesday that sales for another diabetes treatment, Trulicity, dropped 22% to $1.3 billion in the quarter.

-Lilly also booked higher research and development and marketing, selling and administrative expenses in the quarter.
+The company also booked higher research and development and marketing, selling and administrative expenses compared to last year's third quarter.

-Overall, the drugmaker earned $970 million, and adjusted results totaled $1.18 per share.
+Overall, Lilly earned $970 million, and adjusted results totaled $1.18 per share.

 Revenue climbed 20% to $11.44 billion.